terrych0u/jenkins-dind/README.md

 # jenkins-dind
-This project is for quick build an Jenkins lab environment on local laptop, to help learning Jenkins, and it contain 2 parts：
+This project is for quick build an Jenkins lab environment on local laptop, to help learning Jenkins, and it contain 2 parts：

 ```
 jenkins-dind